dblanding/cadviewer/README.md

 written as I have experimented with what and how I might go about writing a CAD application built on PythonOCC.
 I decided to post it on GitHub.

-I stumbled across some work I did a few years ago, trying to build a simple CAD app using PythonOCC.
-Having not looked at it in over 3 years, I wasn't sure it would be worth the trouble to get it running on the latest version of PyhonOCC and Python 3.
+I stumbled across some work I did a few years ago, where I started to build a simple CAD app using PythonOCC running on Python 2.7 using PyQt4.
+Having not looked at it in over 3 years, I wasn't sure it would be worth the trouble to get it working again with PyhonOCC version 7.4.0 while switching to Python 3 and PyQt5 all at once.
-A screenshot from some old code posted online: https://sites.google.com/site/pythonocc/cadviewer reminds me that I was using PythonOCC version 0.16.3-dev at the time.
+A screenshot from some old code posted online: https://sites.google.com/site/pythonocc/cadviewer reminds me that I was using PythonOCC version 0.16.3-dev at that time.
 With the recent release of PyOCC version7.4.0-beta, I decided to give it a go.
 I asked Thomas Paviot for useful resources to help me understand the changes in the API from version 0.16 to the current version.
 His advice was very helpful: